Skip to main content

 • Inform Non-participants – Use the Infographic as a stand-alone resource to educate the community about preventable actions that can be taken to reduce potential lead exposure.

-Use the outreach materials for promoting the Curriculum in your community:
+Use the outreach materials for promoting the Curriculum or sessions in your community:

 • Infographic - Click on the image above to download a copy.